Ho0dLuM/amesiabasketballsignup/README.md

 # Story

--Created this app for my quarter one final project at gShool.
+- Created this app for my quarter one final project at gShool.
--It has a few bugs and some of the functionality is disabled as to not show someone's cell phone number.
+- It has a few bugs and some of the functionality is disabled as to not show someone's cell phone number.
--I wanted to create this app to help out a team of basketball players who have a hard time signing up to play with their current service provider.
+- I wanted to create this app to help out a team of basketball players who have a hard time signing up to play with their current service provider.
 Tried to make this as simple and easy to use as I could.

 # Features